Many Enterprise Mobile Devices Will Never Be Patched Against Meltdown, Spectre - Slashdot

 Meltdown?
 On my smartphone?
 It's more likely than you think [techarp.com].

-Patching = degrading (Score:4, Insightful)
+Patching = degrading (Score:5, Insightful)

 Since installing patched software, I'm suddenly having to charge my phone (pixel) twice a day instead of just at night and the fan on my laptop (quad-core Intel processor / ubuntu 17.10) has been steadily running whereas before I could rarely hear it.
 It's very annoying.